The Ultimate Guide to Nursing Diagnosis in 2024

 Nursing Diagnosis vs Medical Diagnosis

-While all important, the nursing diagnosis is primarily handled through specific nursing interventions while a medical diagnosis is made by a physician or advanced healthcare practitioner.
+While all important, nursing diagnoses are primarily handled through specific nursing interventions, while medical diagnoses are made by a physician or advanced healthcare practitioner.

 The nursing diagnosis can be mental, spiritual, psychosocial, and/or physical.
 It focuses on the overall care of the patient while the medical diagnosis involves the medical aspect of the patient’s condition.